Milly & Mamet: Ini Bukan Cinta & Rangga

 Milly & Mamet: Ini Bukan Cinta & Rangga is a 2018 Indonesian romantic comedy film directed by Ernest Prakasa.
 It is a spin-off of the 2002 movie Ada Apa Dengan Cinta?.
 Aside from being a director, Prakasa also acts as a screenwriter and performer.

 This film was produced by 2 reliable Indonesian production companies, namely Starvision and Miles Films as the owner of Ada Apa Dengan Cinta?
 (2002).
 The two of them worked together to form a spin off from the story Ada Apa Dengan Cinta?, where the story focused on how Milly and Mamet built their household family.

 Synopsis

 Continuing the Ada Apa Dengan Cinta?
 2 story timeline, now Milly (Sissy Priscillia) and Mamet (Dennis Adhiswara) are preoccupied with taking care of their babies.
 Mamet who has a passion for cooking and worked as a chef now works at Papa Milly's factory.
 A rather forced choice, because now he became the foundation of their small family after Milly resigned from his profession as a banker to focus on raising children.
 Until one day, Mamet met Alexandra (Julie Estelle), a close friend in college.
-With enthusiasm, Alexandra told me that she had gotten an investor to finance the idea of a restaurant that they had once imagined together.
+With enthusiasm, Alexandra told Mamet that she had gotten an investor to finance the idea of a restaurant that they had once imagined together.
 With the relationship between Mamet and Milly's Dad worsening, will Mamet accept this offer and pursue his dream?
 And how did Milly adapt to her new life as a full-time mom?